-If the ear infection is not severe, the doctor may adopt a watchful waiting period of two to three days.
-If the ear infection recedes within these observation times, no further treatment may be suggested.
+If the ear infection is not severe, the doctor may prescribe you an analgesic for pain relief and adopt a watchful waiting period of two to three days.
+No further treatment may be suggested if the ear infection recedes within these observation times.
 Otherwise, one of the following treatment plans may be considered (6) (11).

 - Antibiotics: Antibiotics should not be prescribed as a primary treatment for a baby.
 Recurring antibiotic treatment could make a baby antibiotic-resistant and impact future medical care.
 Antibiotics could be prescribed if the infection continues after the observation period.
 They may be administered through an oral form or as ear drops.
 If the medical professional prescribes an antibiotic, follow the prescribed course.
 Do not discontinue the usage if the pain or infection subsides unless directed by the doctor.

 - Pain medications: The doctor may prescribe regular over-the-counter medications, such as acetaminophen, to relieve ear pain in babies.
 Any pain medication must be used after consulting a doctor.
 Never give aspirin to a child as it may cause Reye’s syndrome (12).

 - Ear tubes: These are also known as tympanostomy tubes and help treat chronic ear infections.
 The procedure may be considered if antibiotics fail.
 These tubes would be placed within the baby’s ear and left there for a few weeks or months.
 This tube helps drain the trapped fluid from the infected middle ears.
 The installation is harmless and is a ten-minute procedure.
 The tube usually stays for six to twelve months and falls out on its own.
 If the tube does not fall out, it can be removed by the doctor.

 - Surgery: Surgical treatment for chronic otitis media may usually be suggested for babies with other conditions such as cleft palate or Down syndrome.